-“Maybe that your seven-year friendship with my bride-to-be might be of some small use in this situation.”
+“I thought maybe your seven-year friendship with my bride-to-be would’ve been some use in this situation.”

 Silence engulfed us again and I glanced around, feeling the weight of every Christmas wreath and blinking light and Ho, Ho, Ho resting heavily on my chest.

 “Well . . .
 I did have one idea.”
 I was hesitant to even mention it because for all I knew it was just as terrible as giving Selene face cream.
 “I was thinking I could take her to Vegas.”